Reuben9027/KattisSubmission/README.md

 # KattisSubmission
-Automatic Github uploader extenssion testing
+Automatic Github uploader extenssion testing.

+WARNING: Potential security risks on using extension (can someone check this lol).

 # How to use Extension